 “Many athletes set a goal to win a medal at the Olympics.
 But out of the thousands of athletes, in every sport, only a few qualify for the Olympics.

 Now, let’s say you’re fortunate enough to qualify.
 When you start the Olympics, there are X amount of athletes who compete for the gold medal.
 Out of all those people, only 3 will get a medal.
 And only 1 person will get the gold medal.

 And yet, we all expect to achieve our goals.
 But just because you didn’t win or didn’t achieve your goals, it doesn’t mean you didn’t work hard.

 That’s why I prefer to reward effort instead of achievement.
-To me, effort is the real achievement.
-And luckily for you and me, effort is one of the few things in life that we control.
+To me, the effort is the real achievement.
+And luckily for you and me, the effort is one of the few things in life that we control.